 - Customers are showing a growing interest in distributed energy, and want more choice to self-generate renewable power.

 - Local hydro utilities are best positioned to extend existing relationships and manage local energy services for customers, while protecting customers’ privacy and overall interests.

-- Ontario’s local hydro utilities continue to expand their hold on leading edge technologies and build their capacity for renewable energy.
+- Ontario’s local hydro utilities continue to leverage leading edge technologies and build their capacity for distributed energy resources.

 - To sustain this momentum, the province’s regulatory structure must be flexible to allow local hydro utilities to adapt to rapidly evolving market conditions.

 - A modern, competitive regulatory framework will minimize red tape and facilitate opportunities.

 - Ontario can drive innovation by helping local hydro utilities assume a critical function in the province’s energy transition.

 - Going forward, local hydro utilities will enable, control and integrate electricity generation and storage from a variety of small grid connected devices, also known as distributed energy resources.

 - Local hydro utilities will continue to work with community members and businesses to maximize cost savings, choice and convenience for customers.